2024 Beauty Predictions: Scalp Retinol, Replication, & Exploiting the Limbic System

 As the continued influence of COSMETIC OZEMPIC discourages the consumption of food and depletes bodies of necessary fats, the beauty industry will encourage people to compensate — psychologically, physically — with beauty products and procedures.
 OZEMPIC will become the new BOTOX, and debates about its non-medical use will center around a skewed definition of “feeling good” (by way of looking “good”) and autonomy.
 Exercising aesthetic autonomy will diminish the urge to fight for bodily autonomy — just as bodily autonomy appears on the ballot of the American Presidential election.

 The VAGINAL COSMETICS market will expand.
 A new NIPPLE COSMETICS category will emerge (perhaps for post-surgery care after breast lifts, breast reductions, and [small] implants).
-A line of ASSHOLE BLEACHING products may even end up in Sephora?
+A line of ASSHOLE BEAUTY products may even end up in Sephora?

 Innovation is dead; replication will reign.
 Following a year of DUPES, most NEW PRODUCTS WILL AIM TO EVOKE OTHER PRODUCTS, in the style of “Falscara” (false lashes to recreate the look of mascara) or “Botox in a bottle” (moisturizer to recreate the look of Botox), “Lip Flip Treatment Balm” (a lip balm to recreate the look of a Botox lip flip), or the “shine therapy straightening iron” (a tool to recreate the look of hair oil).
 Human features will not factor into inspiration.